Methicillin-resistant Staphylococcus aureus: HA-MRSA (healthcare-associated)

 The Centers for Disease Control and Prevention (CDC) estimated that about 1.7 million nosocomial infections occurred in the United States in 2002, with 99,000 associated deaths.
 The estimated incidence is 4.5 nosocomial infections per 100 admissions, with direct costs (at 2004 prices) ranging from $10,500 (£5300, €8000 at 2006 rates) per case (for bloodstream, urinary tract, or respiratory infections in immunocompetent people) to $111,000 (£57,000, €85,000) per case for antibiotic-resistant infections in the bloodstream in people with transplants.
 With these numbers, conservative estimates of the total direct costs of nosocomial infections are above $17 billion.
 The reduction of such infections forms an important component of efforts to improve healthcare safety.
 (BMJ 2007) MRSA alone was associated with 8% of nosocomial infections reported to the CDC National Healthcare Safety Network from January 2006 to October 2007.

 The British National Audit Office estimated that the incidence of nosocomial infections in Europe ranges from 4% to 10% of all hospital admissions.
-As of early 2005, the number of deaths in the United Kingdom attributed to MRSA has been estimated by various sources to lie in the area of 3,000 per year.
+As of early 2005, the number of deaths in the United Kingdom attributed to MRSA has been estimated by various sources to lie in the range of 3,000 per year.

 In the United States, an estimated 95 million people carry S. aureus in their noses; of these, 2.5 million (2.6% of carriers) carry MRSA.
 A population review conducted in three U.S. communities showed the annual incidence of CA-MRSA during 2001–2002 to be 18–25.7/100,000; most CA-MRSA isolates were associated with clinically relevant infections, and 23% of people required hospitalization.

-CA-MRSA
+CA-MRSA (community-associated)

 In a US cohort study of 1,300 healthy children, 2.4% carried MRSA in their noses.
 There are concerns that the presence of MRSA in the environment may allow resistance to be transferred to other bacteria through phages (viruses that infect bacteria).
-The source of MRSA could come from hospital waste, farm sewage, or other waste water.
+The source of MRSA could come from hospital waste, farm sewage, or other wastewater.
+MRSA is also common in infections of dogs and cats, and transmission to humans can occur, since pet owners hug and kiss their pets or let them sleep in their beds.
+While sharing of isolates can occur, infections in humans seem to originate from HA-MRSA rather than from pet-acquired CA-MRSA.

-LA-MRSA
+LA-MRSA (livestock-associated)

 In 2004, MRSA was first isolated on a Dutch pig farm leading to further investigations of livestock associated MRSA (LA-MRSA).
 Livestock associated MRSA (LA-MRSA) has been observed in Korea, Brazil, Switzerland, Malaysia, India, Great Britain, Denmark, and China.